PhD - 2:1 (or international equivalent) in a relevant subject.

 January, December, November, October, September, August, July, June, May, April, March, February

-Research focus is the physiology of reproduction in mammals, particularly in relation to improving or regulating fertility.
+The research focus of the school's Animal Sciences group is the physiology of reproduction in mammals, particularly in relation to improving or regulating fertility.
 Work is carried out mostly on domestic species, although occasionally wild populations are studied, and findings are related to human and animal medicine.
 Studies of the pituitary-ovarian-uterine axis, including oocyte development, folliculogenesis, ovulation, the formation of the corpus luteum, the maternal recognition of pregnancy and early conceptus development are carried out.
 Specific research areas are: oocyte development; follicle/oocyte interactions; ovarian tissues and biophysics; maternal recognition of pregnancy; social influences; nutritional influences; subfertility in dairy cattle; follicle growth and oocyte production.

 Qualification and course duration